Challenge the Challengers: How Legacy Companies Can Keep Pace and Pull Ahead

 Sign into Netflix, receive 30 movie recommendations based on your preferences.
 Log on to Spotify, and enjoy a custom playlist designed to delight based on your favourite songs.
 And Amazon?
 Expect to be referred to highly specific products customers just like you bought.
 This is the experience your customers are coming to expect across industries.

 Legacy industries, like banking and insurance, are no different.
 People are increasingly willing to sacrifice the comfort and tradition of the old-school for the custom, personalized, tech-first experience offered by challengers.
-Whether it’s hybrid bank accounts with special features such as sub accounts or better earn rates because there's no brick and mortar costs, insurance that is activated as soon as you're done filling out the online form or credit cards that round up your change to invest it and help you budget better, the offers from challenger banks are getting more and more tantalizing.
+Whether it’s hybrid bank accounts with special features such as sub accounts or better earn rates because there's no brick and mortar costs, or money saving solutions like auto-budgeting tools, investment round-ups, and zero-fee services.
+Insurance that is activated as soon as you're done filling out the online form or credit cards that round up your change to invest it and help you budget better, the offers from challenger banks are getting more and more tantalizing.

 Changing Legacy Mindsets for Long-term Success